mlowicki/termtodo/README.md

 *Currently supports only Raspbian*.

 ## Features
-* One-time or recursive triggers (using cron syntax)
+* One-time or recursive triggers (using cron syntax) defining when todo should be created
-* Integration with [Blinkt!](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-blinkt) for Raspberry Pi
+* Integration with [Blinkt!](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-blinkt) for alerts on Raspberry Pi
 * Easy to integrate with terminal multiplexers like tmux
 * Efficient command-line interface
 * All data stored locally